federicopanarotto/federicopanarotto/README.md

 # 😎 Hi guys, I’m @federicopanarotto

 - 👀 I’m interested in IT and in programming languages
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently using C#, Java and Typescript with node.js
-- 😱 I like creating new sites
+- 😱 I like create fullstack applications
 - 💉 Archlinux is my favourite linux distro
 - 😍 Visual Studio Code is the best code editor in the world!

 ### 🧪 Programming is so beautiful!
 > This is my account for school! <br>
-> I use this space for put my school projects and stuff
+> I use this space to put my school projects and stuff

 ### My last projects 👉
 Reach my personal site: [federicopanarotto.com](https://federicopanarotto.github.io/federico-panarotto-site/) <br>